faulhornlabs/csip/README.md

 - recursive definitions are not properly printed
 - closed data types and closed functions are not supported
 - sharing between values are sometimes lost during printing
-- flexible values cannot be refined to Pi types
-- no pruning during metavariable solving
 - types are not shown in printed output
 - implicit/explicit distinction of lambdas and applications are missing
 - multiline comments interferes with layout rules